We have all met people who appear to lack empathy.

 - When are you most present?

-Empathetic statements can show that you understand your client’s feelings:
+Empathetic statements and responses can show that you understand your client’s feelings:

 - I am sorry that this happened to you.